 Community associations contribute to an orderly and cohesive neighborhood atmosphere.
 Through board meetings, collaboration, and surveying residents for their input, associations help establish a desirable standard of living that emphasizes both quality and aesthetics.
 In order to maintain the visual appeal of your neighborhood that you have worked so hard to achieve, it’s important to institute an architectural approval process.

-First and foremost, your board’s Covenants, Conditions, and Restrictions (CC&Rs) should be documented and easily accessible for your community members.
+First and foremost, your board’s Covenants, Conditions, and Restrictions (CC&Rs) should be documented and easily accessible to your community members.
 CC&Rs clearly state your community’s standards and dictate a list of property-related restrictions.
-But even when you’ve made your CC&R list evident—, like most things, those standards are still up for interpretation.
-That makes your architectural-requests process incredibly important.
+But even when you’ve made your CC&R list evident—like most things, those standards are still up for interpretation.
+That makes your architectural requests process incredibly important.
 Perhaps you decide to allow your residents to paint their front doors red.
 Are only a few red hues acceptable, or are you open to every color of crimson?
-By receiving architectural requests, you and your board can make that judgement call and then add those details to your CC&Rs.
+By receiving architectural requests, you and your board can make that judgment call and then add those details to your CC&Rs.

 A smooth architectural request process should act as a gatekeeper for your community’s aesthetic and design.
 Residents looking to spruce up their property with new doorknobs or fresh flowers shouldn’t encounter a series of roadblocks.
 However, a homeowner seeking to install a guitar-shaped pool in their front yard or thick rows of invasive bamboo will likely face a swift denial.

 No matter where each request falls on the mundane-to-the-eccentric spectrum, they still need to be documented and shared with board members.